Note that this image does not perfectly reflect the descriptions below, nor does it include every character discussed in this article.

 P: 1/5 main, 2/5 spin

-Characterization-wise, there is much there.
+Characterization-wise, there was hope here.
 She has a unique environment, role, and debut.
 Her trajectory was aiming high, or I thought it was.
 Not making the cut in Super Mario Wonder was my cue to bump her down a tier.
 There might have been plot reasons, and I’d hate to penalize a Mario character for having lore that matters, but if other characters could be included for literally no reason she could have at least cameoed.

 Daisy